-- A. Nominations for the chairman or chairwoman and vice-chairman or chairwoman of a committee must be made from the floor after appointments of new members have been made.
-The chairman or chairwoman and the vice-chairman or chairwoman may not be of the same political party. - B. In order to be elected, a candidate shall obtain a majority of votes of all the members. - C. Members shall vote for the chairman or chairwoman and vice-chairman or chairwoman by voice vote or a roll call vote.
+A. Nominations for the presiding officer and vice-presiding officer of a committee must be made during the first meeting of the committee after appointments of new members.
+The presiding officer and the vice-presiding officer may not be of the same political party.

+- B. To be elected, a candidate shall obtain a majority vote or a majority vote in accordance with Section IV(B). - C. Members shall vote for the presiding officer and vice-presiding officer by voice vote or a roll call vote.

 IV.
-PROXY VOTES
+VOTING AND PROXY VOTES